Whether an established business or a start-up, your new office build-out constructed to your exact specifications is critical.

 As a tenant, don’t assume you have to pay for everything from sheetrock walls to plumbing.
 Most importantly, understand that any experienced broker knows this and can negotiate on your behalf.
 Your objective is simple- to have the landlord cover construction costs as part of your lease agreement.

 Is a Pre Built Office Rental a Good Option?

 Frequently, when a long-term tenant vacates an old, tired office, the landlord will demolish it and build it out with a generic, readily marketable layout, regardless of the building class.

 For instance, say a twenty-year tenant decides to vacate a 10,000 Square Foot office.
 Once the tenant vacates, the landlord may split that space into four 2,500 Square Foot units.
 Then, the landlord will reconstruct each unit with state-of-the-art installations built to the highest standards.
 A new tenant wanting to lease one of these brand-new pre-built offices will have difficulty saying no.

 Construction is Negotiable

-Since owners of boutique buildings are not geared up to provide extensive construction, they usually offer no more than a paint job or a basic floor treatment, leaving a new tenant largely responsible for further improvements.
-But in this scenario, you can usually negotiate some free rent in lieu of construction, as part of the lease agreement.
+Since boutique building landlords are less equipped to provide extensive construction, they usually offer to cover no more than a paint job or a basic floor treatment.
+Hence, this leaves a new tenant responsible for covering further improvements.

-If you need advice or assistance regarding the build out of your next commercial space in Manhattan, don’t hesitate to call Metro Manhattan Office Space, Inc. at (212) 447-5403.
+If you need advice or assistance regarding your next commercial space’s build-out, feel free to reach out to Metro Manhattan Office Space, Inc. at (212) 444-2241.